 This appendix provides a recommended baseline of data sets to be archived by RFCs.
-If a specific data type listed below is not applicable to a particular RFC (e.g., .vgf files at Western Region locations), it does not have to be archived at that site.
+If a specific data type listed below is not applicable to a particular RFC, it does not have to be archived at that site.
 Other items not listed in this section may also be archived as the need is determined by individual RFC

 - 1. All SHEF encoded real-time data stored in the IHFS database.
 All real-time data turned on by the location table in the IHFS database will also be turned on by the RAX (RFC archive) database and stored in their corresponding tables.
 This data includes but is not limited to precipitation, stage and discharge data. - 2.
-For RFCs routinely producing them, the following QPE files in xmrg format: - 3.
+For RFCs routinely producing QPE, archive QPE files in xmrg or GRIB format. - 3.
 The multisensor product providing the best estimate of 1- and 24-hour QPE for the RFC area. - 4.
-The 1-hour local satellite precipitation field (LSATPRE). - 5.
-All 6- and 24-hour QPF files in xmrg format. - 6.
+All non-precipitation Community Hydrologic Prediction System (CHPS) forcings (temperature, evaporation, etc.) in the format and time interval used by CHPS. - 5.
+All 6- and 24-hour QPF files in xmrg or GRIB format. - 6.
 All 1-, 3-, and 6-hour gridded FFG files. - 7.
-NWSRFS fs5files, on an at least weekly basis - 8.
-NWSRFS mod files, on a daily basis. - 9.
-All output from Office of Hydrologic Development (OHD) legacy scripts that collect data from selected IHFS database tables.
-These tables are: dparadar, location, radarloc, rwbiasdyn, rwradarresult and rejecteddata. - 10.
-All digital precipitation array (DPA) files used by the RFC. - 11.
-Terminal Doppler Weather Radar (TDWR) files used by the RFC, after they become available on the AWIPS system. - 12.
-All rating curves and shifts used by a RFC. - 13.
-QPF files sent from the HPC to a RFC in vgf format. - 14.
-All adjusted and unadjusted ESPTS binary files. - 15.
-All adjusted historical mean areal precipitation and temperature (MAP/MAT) files used for input into ESP. - 16.
+CHPS archive, on an at least a weekly basis. - 8.
+All digital precipitation array (DPA) files used by the RFC. - 9.
+All rating curves and shifts used by a RFC. - 10.
+All adjusted historical mean areal precipitation and temperature (MAP/MAT) files used for input into ESP. - 11.
 All text products issued by the RFC.
-The official archive for products sent across the NWS gateway will be at NCDC.

-- 17. Flood Outlook Product (FOP) graphics created by a RFC. - 18.
-All extended streamflow prediction (ESP) graphics and tables. - 19.
-All 1-, 3-, and 6- hour gridded FFG files in grib format. - 20.
-All files, if a RFC chooses to generate them, for multisensor precipitation estimator (MPE) fields such as, but not limited to, the following: radar mosaic, field bias radar mosaic, local bias radar mosaic, gage only analysis, satellite precipitation (SATPRE), multisensor mosaic, local bias multisensor mosaic, and height. - 21.
-All output from OHD legacy script that collects data from selected IHFS database data value tables, these tables are: agricultural, evaporation, ground, height, ice, lake, moisture, rawpp, rawpc, rawpother, discharge, radiation, pressure, snow, temperature, wind, weather, yunique.
+The official archive for products sent across the NWS gateway will be at National Climatic Data Center (NCDC). - 12.
+Flood Outlook Product (FOP) graphics created by a RFC. - 13.
+All ESP graphics and tables. - 14.
+All files, if an RFC chooses to generate them, for multisensor precipitation estimator (MPE) fields such as, but not limited to, the following: radar mosaic, field bias radar mosaic, local bias radar mosaic, gage only analysis, satellite precipitation (SATPRE), multisensor mosaic, local bias multisensor mosaic, and height.